10:30 AM – 1:00 PM Saturday 13 October 2018

 WRITING A SENSE OF PLACE

-Dr Gene Sherman (SCCI): moderator; with authors Luke Slattery (Mrs M), Michelle de Kretser (The Life to Come; winner of 2013 Miles Franklin for Questions of Travel), Vanessa Berry (Mirror Sydney).
+Dr Gene Sherman (SCCI): moderator; with authors Luke Slattery (Mrs M), Michelle de Kretser (2018 Miles Franklin Literary Award for The Life to Come; winner of 2013 Miles Franklin for Questions of Travel), Vanessa Berry (Mirror Sydney).

 Acclaimed authors give an insight into how they create a sense of place in fiction and non-fiction, evoking the built environment of the city as context or as character in their work.
 They share visions of Sydney – real and imagined, grand and modest, unfulfilled and lost – to make us look more closely at our city.